AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

     and it automatically unrolls the for loop iterations and renders them as independent nodes in the workflow graph.
 Each of these nodes then execute concurrently as separate AWS Batch jobs.
     This scales quite nicely with workflow size as independent loop iterations are separate invocations of the underlying electron.

-We now dispatch the workflow to Covalent as follows after generating a grid of 5 SVM classifier parameter values
+For illustration we now dispatch the workflow to Covalent as follows after generating a grid of 2 different SVM classifier parameter values

 .. code:: python

     from sklearn.model_selection import ParameterGrid
     import numpy as np

-    parameters = list(ParameterGrid({'gamma': np.linspace(0.01, 0.1, 5)}))
+    parameters = list(ParameterGrid({'gamma': np.linspace(0.01, 0.1, 2)}))

     dispatch_id = ct.dispatch(cross_validation_workflow)(RESULTS_DIR, parameters, 0.2)
     result = ct.get_result(dispatch_id, wait=True)